H-2A Temporary Agricultural

 It is the employer's responsibility to provide housing for U.S. workers who live outside a normal commuting distance, as well as the foreign workers.
 The U.S. Department of Labor, Employment & Training Administration, Office of Foreign Labor Certification will not certify an application prior to its receipt of housing confirmation from the State Workforce Agencies (SWA).

-DLR's Foreign Labor Certification program (FLC) will inspect only those properties listed on the the ETA 790 and its attachment.
+DLR's Foreign Labor Certification program (FLC) will inspect only those properties listed on the ETA 790.
 The employer is responsible for the address information provided on the ETA 790.
 Make sure the addresses on the ETA 790 are correct or an inspection will not occur.
+If housing changes before or during certification, please communicate this to DLR and the Chicago National Office.
+The ETA 790 will need to be amended to include or omit an address to reflect the housing situation.

 Housing inspections must be completed by DLR FLC no later than 32 days before the Start Date of Need.
 Failure to have the inspections approved by that time will cause a delay in the certification, or possibly result in a denial of the application.